rogerpadilla/prouter/README.md

 });

-// Listen when navigation happens in this router. appRouter.on('route', function (evt) {
+// Listen before navigation happens in this router. appRouter.on('route:before', function (evt) {
     // prints information about the previous handler (if so) console.log(args.old);
     // prints information about the new handler